Thank You for Visiting the Cat ECare Web Page - This Program Still Under Construction

 IREMS UVM LOGO

 A major part of the CAT ECare program is the comprehensive training in both CPR and AED use as well as bleeding control and Narcan.
-The trainings that will be offered will give students, faculty, and staff the ability to have the lifesaving skills necessary to be fully prepared on campus and at home in their respective communities.
-Information regarding training specifics, dates and times, and registration and tracking will be made available in the coming weeks.
-We are currently training instructors for the Fall semester.
+The trainings that are offered will give students, faculty, and staff the ability to have the lifesaving skills necessary to be fully prepared on campus and at home in their respective communities.
+Please click on the Training button above for more information.

 WHY CPR AND AEDs?